waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 14
 - Defeated PokeFan Trevor (Psyduck Lv33).
 - Phone Call: Anthony (Route 33) mentioned Hoppip.
 - **Route 14 Geography:** The route is vertically divided by a wall at x=10.
 I am currently on the West path.
-The East path contains a Cut Tree and Trainer, currently inaccessible from here.
+The West lane is a Dead End.
+Must use Cut Tree at (11, 14) to access the East lane.
+- **TALL_GRASS:** Walkable (Wild Encounters).